deadlypantsd/icecast_docker/README.md

 ##### Run it!
 Create the container.
 I find the commandline to be much easier.

-We need to set the container`--privileged` for running init scripts (the icecast service) appending /usr/bin/init will allow for init scripts
+We need to set the container `--privileged` for running init scripts (the icecast service).
+Appending /usr/bin/init allows init scripts to run in the container.

 ```
 # docker run -ti -d --privileged --name Icecast-Server --rm -p 8080:8080 icecast_server /usr/bin/init